Academic research sector has the potential to offer much to front-line persons

 - Their own level understanding and research into the global industrial food animal production problem needs to improve.

-- Products from the academic research sector that are of use to front-line persons (whether produced specifically for them or not) need to be delivered into the hands of front line persons.
+- Products from the academic research sector that are of use to front-line persons (whether produced specifically for them or not) need to be delivered into the hands of front line persons in digestible and usable forms.